Impact Factor 4.235 | CiteScore 6.4

 • Veterinary infections by viruses or microbial pathogens are considered by relevant sections in Frontiers in Veterinary Science.

 Indexed in: PubMed, PubMed Central (PMC), Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS)

 PMCID: all published articles receive a PMCID

-Infectious Diseases welcomes submissions of the following article types: Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Infectious Diseases welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Infectious Diseases, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Avenue du Tribunal Fédéral 34

 Fax +41 (0)21 510 17 01

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact firstname.lastname@example.org